cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 withdraws their rewards, they are taken out of the `ModuleAccount`.
 During begin block, the different claims on the fees collected are updated as follows:

-- The block proposer of the previous round and its delegators receive between 1% and 5% of fee rewards.
+- The block proposer of the previous height and its delegators receive between 1% and 5% of fee rewards.
 - The reserve community tax is charged.
 - The remainder is distributed proportionally by voting power to all bonded validators